Park Joo-ho: Basel

 The following season, Basel had to rotate their players a lot because they played twenty European games, including Champions League qualifiers and Europa League matches.
 Park wasn't guaranteed a consistent position as a starter, but still got enough appearances.
 Basel had started in the 2012–13 UEFA Champions League in the qualifying rounds.
 But were knocked out of the competition by CFR Cluj in the play-off round.
 They then continued in the 2012–13 UEFA Europa League group stage.
 Ending the group in second position, Basel continued in the knockout phase.
 Missing the first leg due to a suspension, Park played the second leg of quarter-final matches against Tottenham Hotspur, whom they beat 4–1 on penalties after a 4–4 aggregate draw to progress to the semi-finals.
 In the semi-final Basel were being matched against the reigning UEFA Champions League holders Chelsea.
 Park played in the first leg, but Chelsea won both games advancing 5–2 on aggregate and eventually winning the competition.

 Park scored his first goal for the club on 21 April 2013 in the away game at the Stockhorn Arena as Basel played a 2–2 draw with Thun.
-At the end of the Super League season 2012–13 he won his second Championship title with the team.
+At the end of the 2012–13 Swiss Super League he won his second Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.

-On 17 July 2013 it was announced that Park was leaving the club.
+On 17 July 2013, it was announced that Park was leaving the club.
 During his two season with them, Park played a total of 107 games for Basel scoring that one goal.
 47 of these games were in the Swiss Super League, eight in the Swiss Cup, 22 in the UEFA competitions (Champions League and Europa League) and 30 were friendly games.

 Mainz 05

 On 17 July 2013, Mainz 05 announced the signing of Park on a full transfer from Basel.
 He signed a two-year contract through June 2015 with a club option for an additional two years.
-He played 27 matches as a left-back or a central midfielder for Mainz in the 2013–14 Bundesliga, and cooperated with them in qualifying for the Europa League.
+He played 27 matches as a left-back or a central midfielder for Mainz in the 2013–14 Bundesliga, and played for them in qualifying for the Europa League.
 He was named in player rankings of football magazine kicker after the end of the season.